Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 If you're having issues getting your device certified, take a look in the Magisk troubleshooting guide linked below.

+In case you can't get the Play Store to report your device as "certified", see ["Issues"](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config#issues-support-etc) below.

 ## Current fingerprints list version
 The fingerprints list will update without the need to update the entire module.
 Keep an eye on the [module support thread](https://forum.xda-developers.com/apps/magisk/module-magiskhide-props-config-t3789228) for info.